kyuna219/wifi-product-pipeline/README.md

 ## 🗓️ How It Works

-1. **GitHub Actions** triggers every week (e.g., Sunday 00:00 UTC).
+1. **GitHub Actions** triggers every week (e.g., Sunday 00:00 UTC) for weekly updates and monthly (1st day 09:00 UTC) for backups.
-2. Python scripts request the latest data from Wi-Fi Alliance API.
+2. Python script (fetch_and_load.py) requests the latest data from Wi-Fi Alliance API.
 3. Data is processed and cleaned with `pandas`.
 4. Duplicates from previous weeks are checked and removed.
-5. Final dataset is stored in **PostgreSQL** (local or Neon cloud).
+5. Final dataset is upserted (INSERT/UPDATE) into **PostgreSQL** (Neon cloud).
+6. Monthly: A dedicated job exports the previous month's data from PostgreSQL into a CSV and XLSX file and archives them on GitHub and Google Drive.
-6. **Streamlit** fetches the latest dataset automatically for visualization.
+7. **Streamlit** fetches the latest dataset automatically for visualization.

 ---